PRINTING

 TYPES OF PAPER

-You may want to try out different papers so let us look at some of the different types available.
+You may want to try out different papers, so let us look at some of the different types available.

-1. MATTE
+1. MATT

 This is the type of paper that is used for printing with pigment inks because they absorb the ink into the paper more than the Gloss,Satin or Pearl papers thus increasing print longevity.
 There are also no reflections to distract from viewing the print.
-On the downside, some brands of Matte papers make the image flat looking (low contrast) and the blacks look sooty rather than a deep black
+On the downside, some brands of Matt papers make the image flat looking (low contrast) and the blacks look sooty rather than a deep black

 2. SATIN,PEARL or LUSTRE